 Don’t forget about grandparents and other extended family members.
-Extended family can be an important resource to you and a valuable addition to your child’s life.
+Extended family can be an important resource for you and a valuable addition to your child’s life.

 It might take extended family some time to get used to the idea of ASD and what it means for your child.
-These family members have their own unique relationship with your child and, in time, they’ll find a way to adjust to your child’s needs and their role in your child’s life.
+These family members have their own unique relationships with your child.
+In time, they’ll find a way to adjust to your child’s needs and their roles in your child’s life.

 There are many things you can do to help your family and friends

-learn more about ASD and how it might affect their relationship with
+learn more about ASD and how it might affect their relationships with

 your child.
 Read more in our article on family, friends and your child’s ASD